 Modelling is the process of conceptualizing and refining the specification.
 A specification undergoes a manual synthesis process that generates a model of an implementation.
-The result of the modelling phase is a model, which is specified in an Internal Design Representation (IDR)[16].
+The result of the modelling phase is a model, which is specified in an Internal Design Representation (IDR)[18].

-That model may contain multiple models of computation and there is a trade-off between scalability and expressiveness in this IDR[40].
+That model may contain multiple models of computation and there is a trade-off between scalability and expressiveness in this IDR[46].

 Modelling in the context of Co-Design is sometimes called cospecification.
+In Figure 3.1 the design process has been depicted, which will be described in this Chapter.